-The FM Trainmaster contains a self-powered smoke unit that outputs a steady stream of smoke through the smoke stack on the roof of the engine.
-The ON/OFF switch located next to the power truck must be in the ON position in order for the smoke unit to function.
-See Fig. 1 on page 3.
+The Northern contains a self-powered smoke unit that outputs a steady stream of smoke through the smoke stack on the roof of the engine.
+The ON/OFF switch located next to the trailing truck must be in the ON position in order for the smoke unit to function.
+See Fig. 3 below.